namtvit07/pushpop/README.md

 The `preview` directive is optional and defaults to false.
 If you set it to true the email contents will print out to the console but the email will not be sent.

+The `attachment` method is optional and takes a path to the desired file to be attached.

 The `body` method can take a string, or it can take the same parameters as `template`, in which case it will render a template to create the body.
 For example: